kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### Query Parameters

-There are five query parameters.
-The `search` paramter is the most important:
+There are five query parameters:

-- `search`: used to specify Which fields to search for what.
+- `search`: the fields and match criteria.

 - `sort`: sort the results of the search by the specified field in ascending or descending order using the `:asc` or `:desc`.